 Why this matters

 Authentication is the front door.
 Get it right, the rest of the app's security has a chance.
 Get it wrong, every other control is moot.
 Base44's built-in auth handles the basics — login, signup, OAuth — but several production-critical concerns are not built in: domain verification, MFA enforcement, session validation, audit logging.
-This article covers the patterns that make Base44 auth production-grade.
+This article, written by the lead engineer at Base44Devs, covers the patterns that make Base44 auth production-grade.

 The July 2025 SSO bypass disclosure is the load-bearing example throughout.
 The vulnerability worked because a default-permissive trust model allowed signup without verifying the user's email domain.
 The same class of issue is present elsewhere; the lesson is to verify, never trust.
+For the broader post-acquisition security context, see our timeline article.

 What the platform gives you